climba/liri-node-app/README.md

 ### Running the App

-1. The App has 4 main functions.
-It ca display your latest tweets, return details about Spotify songs, return details about movies from OMDB and it also reads a text file that is inside the main project directory, takes data from that file and runs it through the spotify function.
+1. This App has 4 main functions.
+It can display your latest tweets, return details about Spotify songs, return details about movies from OMDB and it also reads a text file that is inside the main project directory, takes data from that file and runs it through the spotify function.

 2. To run this app, you'll need to install the following Node packages.